| Date | 1875–76 CE |

 | Current location | The Cleveland Museum of Art, Ohio, USA |

-The Age of Bronze is a captivating life-sized bronze sculpture created by the renowned French artist Auguste Rodin between 1875 and 1876.
-This enigmatic work depicts a nude male figure in a moment of awakening, with one arm raised toward his head and the other slightly extended, evoking a sense of emerging consciousness and inner transformation.
-As Rodin’s earliest surviving life-size piece, it invites viewers to ponder the human experience, blending raw sensuality with psychological depth, and serves as a gateway to understanding his revolutionary approach to modern sculpture.
+The Age of Bronze is a captivating life-sized bronze sculpture created by the French artist Auguste Rodin between 1875 and 1876.
+It presents a nude male figure in a moment that feels suspended between sleep and awakening, with one arm lifted toward the head and the other slightly extended, as though consciousness were just beginning to stir within the body.
+The work is both sensual and inward-looking.
+Rather than depicting a clear narrative action, it captures a state of becoming, inviting the viewer to read the figure as psychological, symbolic, and deeply human all at once.
+As Rodin’s earliest surviving life-size sculpture, it opens the door to the radical direction his art would soon take.

 -